Paris Jackson Insists She And Her Brothers Weren’t Spoiled As Children, But Didn’t Know Her Mother Was Alive Until She Was 13-Years-Old

 Paris Jackson, the only daughter of Michael Jackson, is still coping with the death of her legendary father who passed away in 2009.

 Paris was born to Deborah Rowe and Michael Jackson in 1998.
 Later, Michael obtained sole custody of Paris and her brother Prince Jackson after the King of Pop amicably divorced Deborah in 1999.
-Michael Jackson later had a third child; however, the circumstances of the third child conception and birth remain largely a mystery.
+Michael Jackson later had a third child.
+However, the circumstances of the third child conception and birth remain largely a mystery.

 Paris Jackson X Rolling Stone pic.twitter.com/nSGaHGjjIo

-— Alexis ????????♀️ (@AlexisM_USA) January 25, 2017
+— Alexis????????♀️ (@AlexisM_USA) January 25, 2017

 Michael Jackson and his children lived on a 2700-acre estate in California, complete with a zoo, media theater, and amusement park, according to the Daily Mail.